hashicorp/vault/website/source/api/auth/aws/index.html.md

   comma-separated string or a JSON array.
 - `bound_iam_role_arn` `(list: [])` - If set, defines a constraint on the
   authenticating EC2 instance that it must match one of the IAM role ARNs specified by this parameter.
-The value is refix-matched (as though it were a glob ending in `*`).
+Wildcards are supported at the end of the ARN to allow for prefix matching.
 The configured IAM user or EC2 instance role must be allowed to execute the `iam:GetInstanceProfile` action if this is specified.
 This constraint is checked by the ec2 auth method as well as the iam auth method only when inferring an EC2 instance.
 This is a comma-separated string or a JSON array.
 - `bound_iam_instance_profile_arn` `(list: [])` - If set, defines a constraint
+  on the EC2 instances to be associated with an IAM instance profile ARN.
+  Wildcards are supported at the end of the ARN to allow for prefix matching.
-  on the EC2 instances to be associated with an IAM instance profile ARN which has a prefix that matches one of the values specified by this parameter.
-The value is prefix-matched (as though it were a glob ending in `*`).
-This constraint is checked by the ec2 auth method as well as the iam auth method only when inferring an ec2 instance.
+  This constraint is
+  checked by the ec2 auth method as well as the iam auth method only when inferring an ec2 instance.
 This is a comma-separated string or a JSON array.
 - `bound_ec2_instance_id` `(list: [])` - If set, defines a constraint on the